 One of the modern game’s most iconic players, Greg Norman is not only the “Great White Shark” on the golf course, but also in the boardroom.
 A savvy entrepreneur, Norman brings the same tenacity and passion for which he was renowned as a player and translates that into a slew of business enterprises spanning the globe.

 Norman is one of those rare people who have a natural talent combined with a magnetic persona that enables him to achieve greatness both on and off the golf course.
-His eight brands are centered around the golf and lifestyle industry, encompassing course design, golf apparel, tournament production, a golf academy, GPS devices for golf courses, an award winning winery, restaurants and multiple real estate ventures.
-The success of these many enterprises is testament to his business acumen as well as his ability to attract and work with like-minded people.
+His eight brands are centered around the golf and lifestyle industry, encompassing course design, golf apparel, tournament production, a golf academy, GPS devices for golf courses, an award-winning winery, restaurants, and multiple real estate ventures.
+The success of these many enterprises is a testament to his business acumen as well as his ability to attract and work with like-minded people.

 His recent venture with Johnnie Walker Blue Label is another example of Norman’s savvy brand positioning.
 Teaming up with the world’s most widely distributed Scotch whiskey brand, the golfer-turned-businessman has created a limited-edition, luxury leather travel bag for men, the concept of which is to mirror the Australian’s own jet-set lifestyle, easily taking customers from the golf course to the boardroom.